mjwang1010/iwue_aridity_sensitivity/README.txt

 (9) 9_1_iWUE_model_simulate_figure.R
 Simulations of the first-principle based model for the sensitivity changes under different scenarios.
 Plot the Figure 4 in the manuscript.

+* Other .R files are programs to draw supplementary figures.

 Data:
 (1) TR_iwue_newco2_processed_iwue_full_iav_20nyrs_all.csv
 The file contains the new estimated iWUE and its annual anomalies at each tree site.